 Having heard initial submissions from both sides, Floyd J turned to the law relating to expedited trials and examined Warren J’s discussion in CPC Group Ltd v Qatari Diar Real Estate Investment Company [2009].

-Warren J had himself quoted Jonathan Parker LJ in Wembley National Stadium v Wembley (2000), who reiterated the established position that the decision as to whether to grant an expedited trial was a ‘a matter essentially for the discretion of the judge’ and that the judge should review all
+Warren J had himself quoted Jonathan Parker LJ in Wembley National Stadium v Wembley (2000), who reiterated the established position that the decision as to whether to grant an expedited trial was a ‘a matter essentially for the discretion of the judge’ and that the judge should review all aspects of the case and matters in general when exercising their judicial discretion, being:

-1. the general principle under the CPR that cases should come before the court as soon as reasonably possible in line with the overriding objective;
+- the general principle under the CPR that cases should come before the court as soon as reasonably possible in line with the overriding objective;

-2. the requirement of, and potential disruption to, both other litigants at court as well as the acting solicitors’ other clients.
-With regard to the potential expedition of appeals to the Court of Appeal, Parker LJ noted the comments of Sir Thomas Bingham MR in Unilever plc v Chefaro Ltd (Practice Note) [1995] that it was necessary to impose ‘a high threshold which a party must cross before its application will
+- the requirement of, and potential disruption to, both other litigants at court as well as the acting solicitors’ other clients.
+With regard to the potential expedition of appeals to the Court of Appeal, Parker LJ noted the comments of Sir Thomas Bingham MR in Unilever plc v Chefaro Ltd (Practice Note) [1995] that it was necessary to impose ‘a high threshold which a party must cross before its application will be granted’;

-3. whether or not the applicant could satisfy the court that there is an objective urgency to deciding the claim and the nature of the ‘urgency’ and whether it is justified.
+- whether or not the applicant could satisfy the court that there is an objective urgency to deciding the claim and the nature of the ‘urgency’ and whether it is justified.
 Parker LJ clarified that urgency did not necessarily mean that the case had to be dealt with immediately, but was urgent because there was a question that needed to be answered in weeks or even months, but before the timetabled hearing date;

-4. the procedural history of the case.
+- the procedural history of the case.
 Delay in seeking an order for an expedited trial may count against an applicant but will not necessarily be conclusive; and

-5. the respondent’s attitude is not generally relevant unless they can show ‘some real prejudice to [them]’ at trial.
+- the respondent’s attitude is not generally relevant unless they can show ‘some real prejudice to [them]’ at trial.

 REAL PREJUDICE

-Warner-Lambert argued that a November trial could cause it real prejudice in
+Warner-Lambert argued that a November trial could cause it real prejudice in three key areas of trial preparation.
+These were:

-2. The practicalities of disclosure: although Warner-Lambert had already gone through disclosure for a similar piece of litigation in the US, it contended that the documents would need to be processed for the English litigation, which would take three months and render a November trial impractical.
+- The practicalities of disclosure: although Warner-Lambert had already gone through disclosure for a similar piece of litigation in the US, it contended that the documents would need to be processed for the English litigation, which would take three months and render a November trial impractical.
 However, Teva did not put great emphasis on disclosure and was prepared to either waive disclosure or reduce it to requests for only specific documents; and

-3. Experiments: although Warner-Lambert intended to rely on experiments, the particular experiments had already been relied upon before the European Patent Office and Teva said that it would not object to Warner-Lambert relying on those experiments.
+- Experiments: although Warner-Lambert intended to rely on experiments, the particular experiments had already been relied upon before the European Patent Office and Teva said that it would not object to Warner-Lambert relying on those experiments.
 Neither party wished to carry out additional experiments.

 The judge was clearly influenced by Teva’s willingness to be flexible over experiments and disclosure.
-As Teva was prepared to allow Warner-Lambert to rely on experiments that had already been conducted, and there were no disputed facts that required further experiments, the judge took the view that this was not
+As Teva was prepared to allow Warner-Lambert to rely on experiments that had already been conducted, and there were no disputed facts that required further experiments, the judge took the view that this was not an issue that should affect timetabling.

-that this was no longer a problem.
+The judge also made it clear that he would not have ordered a November trial if standard disclosure had been necessary.
+This was not a task, he said, which could be ‘foreshortened simply by throwing additional manpower at the task’.
+However, Teva’s offer to waive disclosure meant that this was no longer a problem.
 It also enabled Warner-Lambert’s solicitors to focus their resources on the expert evidence.
-This, combined with the fact that Teva had already produced the bulk of its evidence, helped to persuade the judge
+This, combined with the fact that Teva had already produced the bulk of its evidence, helped to persuade the judge that Warner-Lambert would have enough time to prepare its expert evidence.

 OBJECTIVE URGENCY